ST-TOMAS-Workshop/H5-GPDMA-workshop-test/introduction_instalation/file_live.md

 <br>
 **Task definition**
 <br>

-- Using STM32CubeIDE:
+- Using STM32CubeIDE
- - Configure system clock (SYSCLK and HCLK) to 4MHz using internal MSI oscillators (default settings)
+  - Enable SWD for debug
+  - Disable TrustZone
   - Configure ICACHE (in any of available modes)
- - Select and configure USART1:
+- Select and configure USART3
   - in asynchronous mode,
   - using default settings (115200bps, 8D, 1stop bit, no parity)
   - on PA9/PA10 pins
 <br>

 ----